RevadiSundaram/Namaste-React/1-Inception/notes.md

 <h1 id="heading" xyz="abc">Hello World from React!</h1>

-ReactElement gives Object => HTML (Browser understands)
+# ReactElement gives Object => HTML (Browser understands)

 React.createElement("div", //tag
 {id="parent"}, //attributes
 "I am a div tag") //content

-if we want to pass one more tag, then pass as an array in the third argument.
+- if we want to pass one more tag, then pass as an array in the third argument.

-Order:
+# Order
 Keep React before your App.js

-If there are some tags inside the root div tag in index.html, that tags will be replaced by the things which we are passing from our render method
+- If there are some tags inside the root div tag in index.html, that tags will be replaced by the things which we are passing from our render method
 - React will only work in root id
 - React can work in existing applications
 - React can work in the small portions of the page (by giving cdn links)

-Homework:

-1. What is cdn?
-cdn is a place where React Library is hosted

-2. What is crossorigin?